josh-sthlm/stackend-js-api/README.md

 # Stackend JS API

-This project contins the lowest level of JS bindings to the JSON endpoints provided by api.stackend.com
+This project contains the lowest level of JS bindings to the JSON endpoints provided by api.stackend.com

 ## Installation